pourdamghani/academic-website/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'SeedTree: A Dynamically Optimal and Local Self-Adjusting Tree'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Chen Avin
-  - Robert Ford
+  - Robert Sama
+  - Stefan Schmid

 # Author notes (optional)
-author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''